Nina & Phil’s Story: Big Love For A Smallholding

-Approaching high street lenders just didn’t feel right as Nina and Phil wanted the backing of an organisation that truly understood their guiding principles: “We looked at a few lenders, but we wanted to work with someone who was environmentally aware and didn’t simply focus on the commercials,” she explains.
+Approaching high-street lenders just didn’t feel right as Nina and Phil wanted the backing of an organisation that truly understood their guiding principles: “We looked at a few lenders, but we wanted to work with someone who was environmentally aware and didn’t simply focus on the commercials,” she explains.
 “The ethics felt wrong for what we wanted to do.”

-On the recommendation of Nina’s sister who has an Ecology Building Society mortgage for her eco-build home, Nina and Phil approached Ecology for a loan.
+On the recommendation of Nina’s sister who has an Ecology mortgage for her eco-build home, Nina and Phil approached Ecology for a loan.
 “My sister said they’re really good and really easy to work with,” Nina explains.
 Ecology bases lending decisions on the environmental and social impact of projects and focuses on supporting sustainable projects and communities.

 “Ecology totally understood what we wanted to do,” says Nina.
 “I actually like going in to see them.
-It’s great to see that people practice what they preach – with the office and the structures there.”
+It’s great to see that people practise what they preach – with the office and the structures there.”
 Phil adds: “We looked at Ecology because of its ethical nature.
 Plus it was right on the doorstep – right where the land is”.

 “It’s only in the last 12 months that it’s felt like it’s ours – before, it felt too good to be true,” Nina adds.
 “Now we’re up for a national farming award, so we must be doing something right.”